aduo122/Crack-Coding-Interview/Leetcode.md

     60. Permutation Sequence
     for each digit, calculate the index, then find the num at index from nums.pop(i)

+    306, 842 Slice into Fibonaci
+    first find the beginning two numbers
+    then test if the following numbers are valid.

   Backtracking to DP